trustoverip/vLEI-EGF-v1.0-Interim-Update-Public-Review/README.md

 # vLEI-EGF-v1.0-Interim-Update-Public-Review

+## Feedback

+Feedback can be provided from the following [link](https://github.com/trustoverip/vLEI-EGF-v1.0-Interim-Update-Public-Review/issues/new/choose) and select the appropriate issue template.

+## Documents

 _Qualified vLEI Issuer vLEI Credential Governance Framework_ A document that details the requirements to enable this vLEI Credential to be issued by GLEIF to Qualified vLEI Issuers which allows the Qualified vLEI Issuers to issue, verify and